yanchuanbing/coinstore-openapi.github.io/source/cn/index.html.md

 ## Introduction
 This document covers the API endpoint details including spot exchange API and it was full public access.
 The access address host is https://api.coinstore.com/

+## <span id="114">Asset list</span>
+The assets endpoint is to provide a detailed summary for each currency available on the exchange.

 > 响应

 ```lang=json